 On February 23, 2021, the Company approved the 2021 Equity Incentive Plan ("2021 Plan"), in which a maximum aggregate number of shares of common stock that may be issued under the 2021 Plan is 2,275,000 shares.
-Subject to the adjustment provisions of the 2021 Plan, the number of shares of the Company's common stock available for issuance under the 2021 Plan will also include an annual increase on the first day of each fiscal year beginning with 2022 fiscal year and ending on the Company's 2031 fiscal year in an amount equal to the least of: 1) 2,275,000 shares of the Company's common stock; 2) four percent (4%) of the outstanding shares of the Company's common stock as the administrator may determine.
+Subject to the adjustment provisions of the 2021 Plan, the number of shares of the Company's common stock available for issuance under the 2021 Plan will also include an annual increase on the first day of each fiscal year beginning with 2022 fiscal year and ending on the Company's 2031 fiscal year in an amount equal to the least of: 1) 2,275,000 shares of the Company's common stock; 2) four percent (4%) of the outstanding shares of the Company's common stock on the last day of the immediately preceding fiscal year; or 3) such number of shares of the Company's common stock as the administrator may determine.

 As a result of the reverse merger and recapitalization, an aggregate of 402,586 options were issued during February 2021 under the 2021 Plan in consideration for the cancellation of the SmartKem Limited options that were outstanding.
 Of these options, 336,557 had an exercise price of \$0.001 per share and 66,029 had an exercise price of \$2.00 per share and all expire on the ten year anniversary of the grant date.
+These options were fully vested on the grant date.